ministryofjustice/pflr-cait/README.md

     yarn test

-Lints and runs both unit and functional tests (see below for details)
+Lints and runs both unit and functional tests and a11y checks

     yarn test:docker